sei-protocol/sei-chain/sei-ibc-go/docs/migrations/v2-to-v3.md

 ## Chains

+### ICS20

+The `transferkeeper.NewKeeper(...)` now takes in an ICS4Wrapper.
+The ICS4Wrapper should be the IBC Channel Keeper unless ICS 20 is being connected to a middleware application.

+### ICS27

 ICS27 Interchain Accounts has been added as a supported IBC application of ibc-go.
 Please see the [ICS27 documentation](../app_modules/interchain-accounts/overview.md) for more information.